1990 TOPPS BASEBALL CARDS DEION SANDERS

 After his brief cup of coffee in the bigs in 1990, Sanders focused primarily on football over the next few seasons.
 He established himself as one of the NFL’s premier cornerbacks with stellar play for the Falcons.
 Sanders was named All-Pro five times and selected to play in six Pro Bowls during his football career spanning 1989 to 2004.
 Additionally, “Neon Deion” as he became known, helped the Dallas Cowboys win a Super Bowl in 1995.
 He still long to continue his baseball dreams when time allowed.

-Read also: 1990 TOPPS BASEBALL CARDS RARE
+Read also: WHAT BASEBALL CARDS ARE WORTH THE MOST

 Sanders returned to baseball for the 1992 and 1994 seasons, playing a total of 103 games over those two years split between the Braves and San Francisco Giants.
 He demonstrated good speed and defense but continued to struggle at the plate with a .221 average.
 Injuries also hampered his baseball performance at times.
 Still, the sheer fact Sanders was competing at elite levels in both the NFL and MLB, even if only part-time in baseball, captivated the sports world.
 His 1990 Topps card took on new meaning with each subsequent season he played in both sports.